Anaerobic Digestion of Municipal Solid Waste

-Most people are able to grasp the concept of Waste Transfer Stations (WTS’).
-The name says it all, as it is simply where the small loads from the refuse trucks are made up into large “bulk” loads for cost effective transport to the landfill.
+Most people are able to grasp the concept of Waste Transfer Stations (WTS).
+The name says it all, as a WTS is simply where the small loads from the refuse trucks are made up into large “bulk” loads for cost effective transport to the landfill.

-But, beyond that there is little public knowledge of MBT.
+But, there is little public knowledge of MBT.